Universal Broadband Fund

 Applications to the Rapid Response Stream of the Universal Broadband Fund are no longer accepted

 Additional information and resources for Universal Broadband Fund applicants and potential applicants can be found on our Universal Broadband Fund applicant page.

 Our National Broadband Internet Service Availability Map provides comprehensive and precise mapping data detailing retail broadband Internet services and wholesale backbone infrastructure in Canada.
 You can use it to find what projects are happening in your area, what speeds are available and which Internet service providers are in your area.

 Our map also includes new, more granular mapping data so that you can find Internet coverage at the level of 250m road segments.
 Zoom in close to your area and click the Rural Roads coverage on the Layer Selector bar on the left to see this detailed coverage in your area.

-It is also the basis of our new Eligibility Mapping Tool, which will help applicants design their projects using the most accurate coverage information available.
-Log in to use the Tool.
+It is also the basis of our new Eligibility Mapping Tool, which helped applicants design their projects using the most accurate coverage information available.

-Subscribe to our email newsletter to learn more about the Universal Broadband Fund.
+Subscribe to our e-blast to learn more about the Universal Broadband Fund.
 Contact us if interested.

 Other federal broadband programs

 The Government of Canada has several programs supporting high-speed Internet access for all Canadians, especially in rural and remote communities.
 A list is available via the High Speed Internet for All of Canada page.
 If you can't find what you are looking for, we would be pleased to help you.
 Contact us for more information.

 Q1.
 What is the Universal Broadband Fund?